-Sanity checking of a test's outcome is quite powerful in ReFrame.
-So far, we have seen only a grep-like search for a string in the output, but ReFrame's sanity\patterns are much more capable than this.
-In fact, you can practically do almost any operation in the output and process it as you would like before assessing the test's sanity.
-The syntax feels also quite natural since it is fully integrated in Python.

-In the following we extend the sanity checking of the multithreaded "Hello, World!", such that not only the output pattern we are looking for is more restrictive, but also we check that all the threads produce a greetings line.
+So far, we have seen only a grep-like search for a string in the test's stdout, but ReFrame's @sanity\function are much more capable than this.
+In fact, one could practically do almost any operation in the output and process it as you would like before assessing the test's sanity.
+In the following, we extend the sanity checking of the above multithreaded "Hello, World!" to assert that all the threads produce a greetings line.
+See the highlighted lines below in the modified version of the @sanity\function.